brianbattaile/Computer-Vision-AI-for-Dummies-Ecologists-Biologists-/README.md

 After the script is finished, I reannotate the sliced images in LabelImg to clean up any annotated objects of interest that were cut in half by the tiling process.
 I kept a split annotation if I could still identify the object of interest as an object of interest and deleted any annotations otherwise.
 In LabelImg, open "directory" and you can use the Next and Prev Image buttons to quickly go through your tiled images.
 Ultimately, this will result in some images with no annotations but still have an annotations.txt file, which is just fine.
 Again, ***If you are opening a previously annotated image, you will need the classes.txt file in the folder with your image***.

-### Seperate your images into Train and Validate categories
+### Separate your images into Train and Validate categories
 To train a Convolution Neural Network(CNN) like YoloV8, you need to split the annotated data into two or three groups.
 Usually they are split into ~80-90% Train and ~10-20% Validate and ~10% or so for a Testing category.
-YoloV8 doesn't make use of a Test category at this point for the training, so we only want to seperate our images into Train and Validate categories.
+YoloV8 doesn't make use of a Test category at this point for the training, so we only want to separate our images into Train and Validate categories.

-Use "Seperate Train Validate and Test.py" to assign your tiled images and associated annotations into Train, Validate and optional Test folders.
-Again, if you are more comfortable with R, you can use "Seperate Train and Validate.R", which currently only seperates into the Train and Validate groups.
+Use "Separate Train Validate and Test.py" to assign your tiled images and associated annotations into Train, Validate and optional Test folders.
+Again, if you are more comfortable with R, you can use "Separate Train and Validate.R", which currently only separates into the Train and Validate groups.

 [🔼 Back to top](#top)
 <a id="train-yolov8"></a>